-The following directors have a term ending in 2016:
+The following directors have a term ending in 2022:

 Ronald E. Guenther is currently a consultant to the Big 10 Conference.
-Previously, Mr. Guenther was the Athletic Director of the University of Illinois from 1992 to 2011.
 Mr. Guenther also serves as a director of the Bank's wholly-owned subsidiary, Park Avenue Service Corporation.
-Age 69.
+Age 75.
 Director since 1997.

 George R. Rouse is the President and Chief Executive Officer of the Company and the Bank.
 Mr. Rouse also serves as Chairman of the Board and President of the Bank's wholly-owned subsidiary, Park Avenue Service Corporation.
-Age 64.
+Age 70.
 Director since 1982.

-The following director has a term ending in 2017:
+The following director has a term ending in 2023: